-As part of the reforms, the ACNC will review a selection of charities with a DGR endorsement to ensure they remain eligible for their charity registrations.
+As part of the reforms, the ACNC is reviewing a selection of charities with a DGR endorsement to ensure they remain eligible for their charity registrations.

 Because many DGR categories require registration as a charity, these reviews will help determine whether the charities remain eligible for certain DGR endorsements and tax concessions from the ATO.

-We will review approximately 500 charities per year.
+We are reviewing approximately 500 charities per year.

 Not all charities have a DGR endorsement.
 Check the Australian Business Register for a record of a charity's DGR endorsements and tax concessions.

 The review process

 We are reviewing the registrations of charities using information that we already have or is publicly available.

 We will only contact a charity if we identify an issue with its registration.
 In such cases, we will work with the charity to resolve the issue.

 Importantly, this means that a charity does not need to do anything unless it is contacted by the ACNC.

 Which charities are being reviewed